jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/Diss - Main Body.md

     address: Lincoln
 acknowledgements: I would like to thank my patient amd knowledgable suporvisor Eleftherios Siamantouras
 declaration: ""
-abstract: This project investigates changes in mechanical properties of kidney cells when exposed to TGF-β1, which is known to induce renal disease [@gentleME2013-EpithelialCellTGFv].
+abstract: This project investigates changes in mechanical properties of kidney cells when exposed to TGF-$\beta 1$, which is known to induce renal disease [@gentleME2013-EpithelialCellTGFv].
 The aim of this project is to provide insight on the progression of diabetic nephropathy from a mechanical perspective based on changes in mechanical properties observed in single cells using atomic force microscopy.
 ---

 ## Abstract